Abstract submission for 2017 is now closed.

 STEP 1 - Please read and follow the guidelines below when writing your abstract.

 INTERNET BROWSER - We recommend that delegates submit their abstracts using either Chrome, Firefox or Safari browsers.
 Please try a different browser if you experience any error messages when using Internet Explorer.
 Some delegates experience issues when using older versions of Internet Explorer.

 1. Abstract submission closing date and notification timeframe:

-Abstracts for the CNSA 2016 Congress close at midnight (AEDT) on Friday 3 February 2017.
+Abstracts for the CNSA 2017 Congress close at midnight (AEDT) on Friday 3 February 2017.
 No extensions will be permitted.
-Authors will be notified if they have been successful by 5 February 2016 and advised if they have been offered a podium or poster presentation.
+Authors will be notified if they have been successful by 1 March 2017 and advised if they have been offered a podium or poster presentation.

 2. Abstracts are invited to be submitted that relate to the congress theme: